infraredgirl/resume/cv.md

  * Developed a web application for playing and copying recorded phone call conversations, used by the technical support department managers for monthly evaluation of technical support phone operators
  * Developed a system for calculating incoming and outgoing telephone traffic, used for monthly calculation of interconnecting traffic with other fixed and mobile telephony providers
- * Developed an SMS alerting system for monitoring phone traffic overload is detected.
+ * Developed an SMS alerting system for monitoring phone traffic overload is detected

 ### [Pharm-Olam International](http://www.pharm-olam.com), Belgrade, Serbia